appirio-tech/lc1-challenge-service/README.md

 1. start postgres
 2. create database travis_ci_test `psql -c 'create database  travis_ci_test;' -U postgres`
 3. run db-migrate to create schema `grunt dbmigrate`
 4. run the curl script in the docs dir to create some records.
+Set INIT=true to create the DROP/CREATE the db and run the migration script

+** also there is a POSTMAN file supplied to add records by hand,   You must use the standalone postman app and need to create the enivorment for the url

 ## Swagger